- What is hyperpigmentation and the causes?

 Where does pigmentation come from?

-The wavy layer between the dermis and live layer of the epidermis, your 2epithelial cells are born and the melanocytes cells also exist in this wavy border.
+In this wavy layer between the dermis and live layer of the epidermis, the melanocytes cells exist and the epithelial cells are also born in this wavy border.

-These melanocytes sprinkle melanin, melanin, which is the pigment that gives skin its color, into the new epithelial cells as they come into existence.
-Melanin is the natural pigment in your skin.
+The melanocytes sprinkle melanin into the new epithelial cells as they come into existence.
+Melanin is the natural pigment in your skin, it what gives your skin, hair and nails their color.
 Each cell is given a dose according to your generic programing, in other words your “Fitzpatrick Skin Type” .
 More information below on Skin Fitzpatrick Scale .